goschtl/zope/zope3book/trunk/source/introduction.rst

 technology in Zope 2, Plone, Grok or any other Python application/framework.
 WSGI is also not a current focus of this book.
-This book is not going to cover using `zopeproject` to bootstrap application (it's very easy, look at the PyPI page for zopeproject).
+This book is not going to cover using `zopeproject` to bootstrap application (it's very easy, look at the `PyPI page for zopeproject`_).
 This book use Buildout for setting up an isolated development environment for building applications.
 Setuptools and vitualenv are also covered.

+.. _PyPI page for zopeproject: http://pypi.python.org/pypi/zopeproject

 Audience